How To Plan And Execute A Virtual Fun Run For Your School

 You need to pick a route away from pedestrian traffic.
-Your route should be wide so that people can maintain 6 foot distance from other running/walking groups.
+Your route should be wide so people can maintain a 6-foot distance from other running/walking groups.

-As for volunteers to guide the students and the parents in the right direction and to ensure people are maintaining social distance all the time.
-You need to provide them with necessary safety equipment like gloves and face masks.
+As for volunteers to guide the students and the parents in the right direction and ensure people maintain social distancing all the time.
+You must provide them with necessary safety equipment like gloves and face masks.

-During this time,your typical sponsor list may need some updating as some businesses are struggling.
+Your typical sponsor list may need some updating as some businesses are struggling during this time.
 Focus on online businesses or local businesses that may have been able to remain open.

-Your event should be set up in a way that there is no overcrowding.
-Families should be given different start times, based on their Group number (see above) and after the laps are completed, the participants should head home directly.
+Your event should be set up so there is no overcrowding.
+Families should be given different start times based on their Group number (see above), and after the laps are completed, the participants should head home directly.

 Make sure you have access to technology.
 Have the principal pre-record opening and ending remarks and ask families to watch them before and after their specific race times.